TheLakeMan/Hyperion/models/pretrained/README.md

 ## Model Quantization

-All models in this directory are quantized to 4 bits using TinyAI's symmetric quantization scheme, offering a compression ratio of approximately 8x compared to 32-bit floating point models, with minimal accuracy loss.
+All models in this directory are quantized to 4 bits using Hyperion's symmetric quantization scheme, offering a compression ratio of approximately 8x compared to 32-bit floating point models, with minimal accuracy loss.

 The quantization process includes:
 1. Weight clustering to find optimal centroids